 Japan games firm Nexon bets on growing computing power of mobile devices

-Mobile "will dwarf the PC numbers long term," Chief Executive Owen Mahoney said in an interview on Monday, days after Nexon reported mobile's proportion of July-September revenue grew to 42per cent from 26per cent in the same period a year earlier.
+Mobile "will dwarf the PC numbers long term," Chief Executive Owen Mahoney said in an interview on Monday (Nov 16), days after Nexon reported mobile's proportion of July to September revenue grew to 42 per cent from 26 per cent in the same period a year earlier.

 Mahoney is among industry executives who see the growth of demand for gaming during the COVID-19 pandemic as part of a long-term shift from traditional to interactive entertainment as the latest technology makes it ever easier to play video games.